Harardhere

 Harardhere (هرارديري, Xarardheere) is a historic town in the Mudug province of Somalia.
 It is situated in the autonomous Galmudug state and serves as the capital of the Harardhere District.

 History

-For most of its history, Harardhere was a historic town that was included in many Somali sultanates like the Ajuran Sultanate and Hiraab Imamate, who ruled over the town since 13th century.
-After Somalia gained independence, the town developed and gave birth to many prominent Somali politicians and military officials like Abdirashid Ali Shermarke the second president of Somalia, Maj.
-Gen Daud Abdulle Hirsi the first Commander of the Somali Armed Forces, Maj.
-Gen Mohamed Abshir Muse First Commander of the Somali Police Force and Maj.
-Gen Salaad Gabeyre Kediye.

-The town has been controlled by the Al Qa'ida-linked terrorist group al-Shabaab since at least 2012.
+The town was controlled by the al-Qaeda-linked terrorist group al-Shabaab from at least 2012 to 2023.
 In 2018, a US airstrike killed 60 al-Shabaab fighters at a training camp in a rural area outside the town.

-On 16 January 2022, the town is recaptured by the Somali Forces.
+On 16 January 2023, the town was recaptured by the Somali Armed Forces.